 Around 10 October, 1st MarDiv endorsed the concept, adding slides to illustrate the mission before submitting it to I MEF (Forward) five days later.
 Major General Mills directed the planning to continue and forwarded the proposal to the ISAF Joint Command (IJC) for approval.
 In the end, the plan took about two weeks to wend its way up the chain of command.
 At some point, ISAF briefed the Afghan government, which in turn notified the Pakistani government 24 hours in advance of the raid, enabling the Pakistani Army to withdraw its border position-but this may have also alerted the Taliban.
-Days the property of the pakistani.
+25